KaReeeeeeeeEM/pesapal-tutorial/README.md

 # Pesapal Test Harness

-This project re-implements the PHP sample that lives in `../PesaPal` using Next.js App Router.
-It exposes the same payment flow but keeps all secrets on the server so you can exercise the Pesapal sandbox (or live) APIs directly from the browser.
+This project implements the PesaPal API Flow using Next.js App Router.
+It exposes the payment flow but keeps all secrets on the server so you can exercise the Pesapal sandbox (or live) APIs directly from the browser.

 ## Requirements